Spinal Cord Injury Lawyer in Fort Worth

 What Can You Expect with Treatment for a Spinal Cord Injury?

-Initial treatment after a spinal cord injury primarily focuses on preventing further harm to a patient.
+Initial treatment after a spinal cord injury primarily focuses on preventing any further injury or harm to a patient.
 Treatment options include:

 - Immobilization of the neck and spine using braces and traction devices